InsertKoinIO/koin-annotations/docs/quickstart/kotlin-annotations.md

 ```

-Check that the `koin-core` dependency is added like below:
+Check that the dependencies are added like below:

 ```groovy
 // Add Maven Central to your repositories if needed